sirkoik/FallingObjects/README.md

     <s>1.
 Trying to get objects instead of promises.</s>
 2. Making the field of falling objects even. (mostly done)
     1. Some objects seem to jump around.
-    2. Make objects fade in / fade out if they spawn within the viewport.
+    2. <s>Make objects fade in / fade out if they spawn within the viewport.</s>
 3. 3d lighting / normal maps.
 Using "PMREM" to combine HDRi lighting with snowflakes.
 Looks good but I want to make the bg texture higher res.
     1. Make bg texture higher res.
     2. Re-implement fog.